-Bigbank's market share is expected to grow in year 2015 in most of target markets based on a new online lender's business model, meaning lower interest rates, higher productivity and better loan quality.
-No plans have been made to expand to the new target markets in year 2015.
-Growth is supported by investments in technology, product development, optimisation of operations, enhancement of effectiveness and continuous rise in service quality.
+Bigbank's market share is expected to grow in year 2016 in Latvia, Lithuania and Finland based on escalation of Bigbank's online lender's business model, meaning lower interest rates, higher productivity and better loan quality.
+No plans have been made to expand to new markets in year 2016.
+The main challenges for the Group will be to overcome credit quality issues in Spain and Sweden, and marketing restrictions set in Estonia.
+The Group will continue to invest heavily into technology and product development to become a highly automated digital bank.